-Discovery Cards offer discounts across a range of businesses in Bath but are only open to residents of Bath and North East Somerset, who can apply for a card using proof of their address.
+Discovery Cards offer discounts across a range of businesses in Bath.
+Discovery Cards are open to residents of Bath and North East Somerset, who can apply for a card using proof of their address.

 Where are the public toilets in Bath?

 City centre public toilets are located in SouthGate, Riverside Coach Park, Saw Close, Sydney Gardens, Royal Victoria Park’s children area and Parade Gardens (entrance fee applies).